cappuu02/Cybersecurity-Sapienza/2Semester/IOT/15) Introduction to ML and Federated Learning.md

 ## Decentralised FL
-In decentralized Federated Learning participants communicate directly with each other to share and aggregate model updates (peer-to-peer).
+In ==decentralized Federated Learning== participants communicate directly with each other to share and aggregate model updates (peer-to-peer).

 Each party keeps a mixing matrix, that weighs the contribution of each other party of the aggregation.
 Can have 0 entries, can vary over time.